Breanna Stewart: Overseas

+Unrivaled

+On July 9, 2024, Stewart was formally announced to play in the inaugural season of Unrivaled, a 3-on-3 basketball league founded by herself and Napheesa Collier in July 2023.
+She plays for the Mist.
+She scored the first basket in league history.

+National team career

 U16

 Stewart was selected to join the USA Basketball U16 team, at age 14, the youngest member of the team; all other team members were 15 or 16.
 Initially, her parents turned down the invitation to join the team, worried about the amount of time she would be missing school.
 However, Mike Flynn, director of a prominent Amateur Athletic Union team, persuaded her parents that the invitation was an honor, so they relented.
 At the time, she stood six feet, three inches, the same height as Kiah Stokes and Elizabeth Williams.
-Despite being the youngest, she earned the starting role for all five games, scoring just under ten points per games, tying Elizabeth Williams for the team lead in blocks.
+Despite being the youngest, she earned the starting role for all five games, scoring just under ten points per game, tying Elizabeth Williams for the team lead in blocks.
 Stewart helped the team win the gold medal in the First FIBA Americas U16 Championship for Women, held in Mexico City.
 The win secured an automatic bid to the 2010 FIBA U17 World Championship, held in Rodez and Toulouse, France.